On the Identification of Diagnostic Expectations: Econometric Insights from DSGE Models: Identification analysis for a medium-scale DSGE

-Using the same approach as in the small-scale DSGE analysis, I take the posterior mean from Bayesian estimation as the benchmark parameter vector, denoted $\gamma_0^{med}$.
-Since the information-friction block is modified, I re-estimate the medium-scale model using standard MCMC sampling.\footnote{I adopt the same priors as in \cite{l2024incorporating}.
+The model is driven by seven structural shocks: a total productivity shock, a noise shock to the signal about permanent productivity growth, a marginal efficiency of investment shock, price and wage markup shocks, and monetary and fiscal policy shocks.
+To estimate the model, \citet{l2024incorporating} use 12 observables: output growth, consumption growth, investment growth, wages, employment, inflation, the federal funds rate, and one-period-ahead forecasts of output growth, consumption growth, investment growth, inflation, and the interest rate.
+As noted by \citet{qu2023using}, however, global identification analysis requires the spectrum to be nonsingular.
+To satisfy this requirement, I work with log deviations from steady state for output, consumption, investment, wages, and employment, rather than their growth rates.
+Together with inflation and the interest rate, this yields seven observables in total.
+In the estimation stage, I also include five measurement errors, as in \citet{l2024incorporating}, to equate the number of shocks and observables.
+These measurement errors are excluded from the identification analysis, which is conducted using only the seven observables and the seven structural shocks.
+Appendix~\ref{sec: App_C.1} provides a detailed discussion of the modified information friction block together with the full set of model equations.
+As in the small-scale model, I take the posterior mean from Bayesian estimation as the benchmark parameter vector, denoted $\gamma_0^{med}$.
+Since the information friction block is modified, I re-estimate the medium-scale model using standard MCMC sampling.\footnote{I adopt the same priors as in \cite{l2024incorporating}.
 The resulting posterior distribution matches closely that reported in Table~1 of \cite{l2024incorporating}, with the only notable difference being the variance of the noise shock.
 This is an expected outcome since the signal now relates to the growth rate rather than the level of permanent productivity.
-The full posterior results are reported in Table~\ref{table: posterior_med}.}
+The full posterior results are reported in Section~\ref{sec: App_C.2}.}